Qiskit/qiskit-tutorials/README.rst

 ==========================

-This repository contains Jupyter notebooks demonstrating quantum computing using QISKit, the open source quantum information science developer's toolkit.
+This repository contains Jupyter notebooks demonstrating quantum computing using QISKit, the open source quantum information software developer's toolkit.
 They provide an excellent way to learn, contribute, and collaborate on topics in quantum computing.